 Each story can be experienced separately, with Summer and Winter working together as a complete series – but all three parts together describe a larger narrative, creating a unique experience for those who seek it.

 The Third Day is produced by Adrian Sturges (Chimerica, The Enfield Haunting).
-The limited series will air in the UK and Ireland on Sky Atlantic and streaming service NOW TV, and in the US on HBO in May 2020.
+The limited series will air in the UK and Ireland on Sky Atlantic and streaming service NOW TV, and in the US on HBO in autumn 2020.

 Further details of the live event including how to apply for tickets will be announced in the coming weeks.